vincent-margiotta/dotfiles/README.md

 * Will create parent directories as necessary
 * Will overwrite existing links
 * Will convert all instances of the prefix `dot-` to `.`
+* Will link relative to the value the $HOME environment variable (for now)

 Suppose your repository looks like the following: